USFWS/migbirdHIP/README.md

 ## Overview

-The migbirdHIP package provides an easy-to-use set of R functions for the U.S. Fish and Wildlife Service Migratory Bird Program to process, clean, and visualize [Harvest Information Program](https://www.fws.gov/harvestsurvey) data.
+The migbirdHIP package provides a set of R functions for the U.S. Fish and Wildlife Service Migratory Bird Program to process, clean, and visualize [Harvest Information Program](https://www.fws.gov/harvestsurvey) data.

 Tasks that can be accomplished with this package include: